zipvilization/Zipvilization/world/time/index.md

 Time is therefore not a timer placed on top of Zipvilization.

-**Time is part of the world.**
+> **Time is part of the world.**

 → **[Discover Zips](/world/zips/)**
 → **[Explore Territories](/world/territories/)**

 ---

-# Two languages, one progression
+# Two Languages, One Progression

-Time follows the same two-layer architecture that runs through Zipvilization.
+Time follows the same relationship between technical state and world meaning that runs through Zipvilization.

 At the technical layer: